ahmetaltunfatih/LEDAW/README.md

 - It is recommended to first explore **`crystal.py`** to understand the basic LEDAW logic and workflow.
 - Use **`boat.py`** if you want to explore **all available modules**, including CPS and CBS extrapolations.
   This script includes multiple file path specifications and several calls to the engine functions, demonstrating the full flexibility of LEDAW.
-- If your ORCA outputs do not contain certain analysis sections (N-body LED, two-body LED, CPS, or CBS), the corresponding parts of the example scripts can be commented out or removed.

 ---

 ## **References**